-We have a growing consultation register

-with tenants, owners and applicants wishing to be contacted for their views when we have new or updated policies for consultation.
+We have a growing consultation register with tenants, owners and applicants wishing to be contacted for their views when we have new or updated policies for consultation.

 We encourage new tenants to get involved.
 When a tenant signs their tenancy agreement, we actively encourage them to become a shareholder of the Association.
 We also issue and explain a variety of information including how to make a complaint and their right to repair.

 We encourage membership of our Association.
 Local people can become shareholders by purchasing a £1.00 lifetime share of the Association.
-Shareholders can attend and vote at our Annual General Meeting and enjoy the sponsored social event afterwards.
+Shareholders can attend and vote at our Annual General Meeting and enjoy the social event afterwards.
 If elected, they can then join our voluntary Management Committee, who make all the important decisions about the way we operate.

-We hold a free, informative tenant conference at least every two years (due 2021 but postponed due to the pandemic situation) so that all tenants and staff have the opportunity to come together and discuss issues of shared interest and concern.
+We hold a range of events for our tenants and other customers so that all tenants and staff have the opportunity to come together and discuss issues of shared interest and concern.